Object Oriented Programming in Python

 print(f"Class: {self.classes}")

-2.2 Creating an object with constructor
+3.2 Creating an Object with Constructor

 When an object is created, the constructor method is automatically called with the arguments passed to the class.